From the World Heritage inscription:

 Morne Trois Pitons is located 13 km east of the town of Roseau in the highlands of south-central Dominica and it is the basaltic spike-like remains of a former volcano rising to approximately 1,300 m, within 8 km of the sea.

-Morne Trois Pitons National Park is the jewel of an island which itself might be the jewel of the Caribbean.
+Morne Trois Pitons National Park is the jewel of an island that itself might be the jewel of the Caribbean.

 The waterfall in the photo is Upper Trafalgar falls which is right next to Lower Trafalgar falls.
 Despite being right next to each other, the falls from rivers with completely different sources.